MeanStudent/LLM-decorator-an-interesting-friend/README.md

 - Our primary goal in augmenting the dataset is to design a dataset that includes multiple emotional factors, enabling the model to learn from these distinct emotional dimensions.
 - If the dataset is effectively constructed, the machine can simulate a larger range of emotional responses and switch dynamically between different emotional states based on a hard-coded emotion control parameter.
 We could further introduce a role-play mechanism in which the model emulates characters with specific emotional profiles, such as those from movies.
+## Update Oct 16
+- We developed our dataset using Shaver's [2] Emotional Model, categorizing emotions accordingly.
+We crafted 100 commonly used daily expressions and provided multiple rephrased variations for each.

 # Team members
 - Kaiyu He (kxh230002)